OrchardCMS/OrchardCore.Commerce/CONTRIBUTING.md

 You will need to sign a [Contributor License Agreement](https://cla.dotnetfoundation.org/) when submitting your pull request.
 To complete the Contributor License Agreement (CLA), you will need to follow the instructions provided by the CLA bot when you send the pull request.
 This needs to only be done once for any .NET Foundation OSS project.

 If you don't know what a pull request is read this article: <https://help.github.com/articles/using-pull-requests>.
 Make sure the repository can build and all tests pass.
 Familiarize yourself with the project workflow and our coding conventions.
-The coding, style, and general engineering guidelines are published on the [Engineering guidelines](https://github.com/dotnet/aspnetcore/wiki/Engineering-guidelines) page.
+The coding, style, and general engineering guidelines are published on the [ASP.Net Core Engineering guidelines](https://github.com/dotnet/aspnetcore/wiki/Engineering-guidelines) page, and see the [Lombiq .NET Analyzers](https://github.com/Lombiq/.NET-Analyzers) for information on the static code analysis tools used to enforce code style.

 ### Feedback